Wills, Probate and LPA FAQs

 You hold my loved one’s Will, how can I get it?

-In the event of death of a client, we will need to see the death certificate in order to obtain the Will.
-We will endeavour to obtain a copy of the Will as soon as possible, so that we can provide information regarding any expression of funeral wishes.
+In the event of death of a client, we will need to see the death certificate in order to request the Will.
+We will endeavour to obtain a copy of the Will from storage as soon as possible, so that we can provide information regarding any expression of funeral wishes.

-The copy can be released and if the original Will is required, this can be posted by recorded delivery to those named as executors or elsewhere, as long as the authority is provided by the executors.
+The document can be released to the executors by attending one of our offices and collecting this personally or we can post by recorded delivery.
+We can send the document elsewhere, as long as the authority is provided by the executors.
 As our Wills are stored off site, the original Will is not immediately available.

 How quickly can you set up a Lasting Power of Attorney?

-We can prepare your Lasting Power of Attorney and once it has been signed by all parties, it will be lodged with the Office of the Public Guardian (OPG).
-LPAs will continue to take 40 working days to register, although the OPG have warned that this time frame could be extended due to the coronavirus pandemic.
+We can provide you with advice and prepare your Lasting Power of Attorney and once it has been signed by all parties, it will be lodged with the Office of the Public Guardian (OPG).
+LPAs will take 20 weeks to register.

 Depending upon your circumstances, it may be advisable to have a limited General Power of Attorney put in place if you want attorneys to start acting upon our behalf immediately.

-What is involved in setting up a Lasting Power of Attorney during this time?
+What is involved in setting up a Lasting Power of Attorney?